hamed1337/TensorFlow-Help-Protect-the-Great-Barrier-Reef/README.md

 1) Using a pretrained YOLOv5 model.
 2) Using a pretrained YOLOX model.
 3) Using a pretrained Swin Transformer model.
 4) Ensemble solution by using both YOLOv5 and YOLOX.

 ### Training
 The three models are finetuned on the dataset for 20 epochs. <br/>
+**The hyperparameters used were the default ones recommened for finetuning by the repository publishers.**

 ### Ensembling Approach
 **Weighted boxes fusion (WBF) Algorithm: <br/>**